KnotEnvy/hacktivate-nations-arcade/README.md

 The application runs on [http://localhost:3000](http://localhost:3000) by default.
 Use `npm run build` and `npm start` to create and serve a production build.

+## Available Games

+HacktivateNations Arcade ships with a growing collection of mini games.
+The current lineup includes:

+- **Endless Runner** – dodge obstacles and grab coins while sprinting forward.
+- **Snake** – classic snake action with collectible coins and food.
+- **Block Puzzle** – a falling-block puzzler (in progress).

+Each game implements the same `GameModule` interface and relies on shared services such as `useInput` for controls and `AudioManager` for sounds.

 ## Game Development

 1. Create a folder inside `src/games` for your game module.